-We are asking for a modest increase of only 0.5 mill from our current tax rates from taxpayers.
-For a homeowner with a house worth \$100,000, this proposal would add approximately 24 dollars per year to their tax bill, or an effective increase of just over \$2 per month.
+We are asking for a modest net increase of less than 1⁄2 of a mill from our current tax rates from taxpayers.
+For a homeowner with a house worth \$100,000, this proposal would add approximately 24 dollars per year to their tax bill, or an effective increase of just \$2 per month.
 This modest increase will generate 47,850,000 dollars.